-Occupational Therapy is a client-focused health care profession which promotes the health and well-being of patients.
-An OT will usually have completed an approved Occupational Therapy degree and will be registered with the Healthcare and Care Professions Council (HCPC).
+Occupational Therapy is a client-focused healthcare profession which promotes the health and well-being of patients.
+An OT will usually have completed an approved Occupational Therapy degree and will be registered with the Health and Care Professions Council (HCPC).

 Occupational Therapy uses the ‘occupations’ of work, self-care and leisure activities to increase their patient’s independence and development.